Home

 • "A prudent man foreseeth the evil, and hideth himself; but the simple pass on, and are punished."

-Will we be honorable in being wise and prudent stewards to foresee calamities and take precaution, or as the foolish who are irresponsible and careless?
+Will we be honorable in being wise and prudent stewards to foresee calamities and take precautions, or as the foolish who are irresponsible and careless?
 Because life is like that in the sense that it will be well or ill with us, according as we have the foresight.
 The man of wisdom foresees evil and prepares himself accordingly, while the foolish have no foresight and will take no care to avoid these potential problems.
-He just passes on in his perceived security, and is punished or suffers the consequences.
+He just passes on in his perceived security and is punished or suffers the consequences.

 Moreover, auto insurance is mandatory in most circles, and we should pay as required as a part of government submission (Romans 13:1).
 Christians must obey the law in all things lawful.
 In other words, so long as it does not violate the Word of God.
 And insured medical coverage provides us a way to care for our neighbor financially when "we are at fault" in some accident, which is a just and Biblical principle (Exodus 21:18-19; Exodus 21:32-34).
 Clearly, we are responsible for compensating those adversely affected by our actions, and insurance is simply a collective that was instituted for that express purpose.
 There is the same principle with auto, accident and health insurance, as it assures we have a way to pay medical bills that we justly owe.
-In like manner, life insurance insures we can pay for the substantial costs of death in our modern society, without bankrupting family or burdening the church unnecessarily.
+In like manner, life insurance ensures we can pay for the substantial costs of death in our modern society, without bankrupting families or burdening the church unnecessarily.
 So while it is true that there is no Bible verse that specifically speaks of insurance, we must draw from the principles and teaching of the whole testimony of Scripture.
 When we take careful consideration of all the pertinent passages, I believe that getting insurance would be a virtuous act, while someone of meager means neglecting this would be careless and place unnecessary burdens upon church and family.
 Thus, the main motivation for obtaining insurance should be agape charity or benevolent love and support for just liability payments.

 Is it possible for insurance to be an unbiblical thing for Christians to get?
-I believe the answer to this is yes!
+I believe the answer to this is, yes!
 It is not only possible, but I feel that certain types and amounts of insurance that are extravagant and unnecessary, are unbiblical.
-For example, someone insuring someone or something for "much" more than is needed for support of family just to get rich when someone dies, or for much more than it would take to replace something, that would be unbiblical and equivolent to stealing.
-As that falls into the category of greed or attempting to get free gain in prospering from a bad situation.
+For example, someone insuring someone or something for "much" more than is needed for support of family just to get rich when someone dies, or for much more than it would take to replace something.
+I believe that would be unbiblical and equivalent to stealing.
+Because that falls into the category of greed or attempting to get free gain in prospering from a bad situation.
 This is securing insurance for the purpose of avarice (greed) or even embezzlement.
-From the precepts in Scripture I do not believe that a Christian may "honorably" secure more insurance than he or she will need, or that is required for living in the same standard.
+From the precepts in Scripture, I do not believe that a Christian may "honorably" secure much more insurance than he or she will need, or that is required for living in the same standard.
 The actual amount of insurance should be a personal matter that is considered in conscientious prayer between the Christian and the Lord.
 Nevertheless, sensible insurance to assure that bills are paid, houses or vehicles replaced, or that our loved ones are not burdened by our bills and expenses when we depart this earth, are prudent and virtuous acts.
 And certainly not an act demonstrating a lack of faith or trust in God.
-It is nothing more than good planning or stewardship of our God given resources.
+It is nothing more than good planning or stewardship of our God-given resources.
 Have you ever asked yourself, "What would my wife and children do if I were to die today?"
 This isn't 20 A.D. and so if she doesn't remarry, and there is no insurance or inheritance, they would likely be in debt.
 Therefore, you should take all the steps necessary to make sure your family is taken care of in such an event.
 Trust that the Lord will provide, but take responsibility to be the one "HE" uses to accomplish that task, to His glory.
 So, again, should a Christian get insurance, and is purchasing it Biblical?

 1st Corinthians 10:31